What are See Results About Boxes (See Results About Carousels) in SEO?

-The See Results About Boxes in Google SERP (Search Engine Results Page) appear when a user searches for an entity (people, organisations, things, podcasts, music groups, films…) that has an ambiguous name.
+The See Results About Boxes (See Results About Carousels) in the Google SERP (Search Engine Results Page) appear when a user searches for an entity (people, organisations, things, podcasts, music groups, movies…) that has an ambiguous name.

-They either appear on their own or underneath a Knowledge Panel.
-They appear on their own when the user’s search query is ambiguous and Google believes the intent might be an entity (see below).
-They appear underneath Knowledge Panels when the intent is obviously an entity, but there are multiple entities (people, organisations, things, podcasts, music groups, films…) with the same name (Harry Potter is a great example here – see below)
+They appear either alone or below a Knowledge Panel.
+They appear alone when the user’s search query is ambiguous and Google thinks it might be an entity (see below).
+They appear below knowledge panels when the intent is obviously about one entity, but there are multiple entities (people, organisations, things, podcasts, music groups, movies…) with the same name (Harry Potter is a good example here – see below)

-In short, if Google thinks the user is searching for an entity but cannot determine which specific entity the user is searching for, it returns options via the See Results About Box.
+In short, if Google thinks the user is searching for an entity, but can not determine exactly which entity the user is searching for, it will return options via the See Results About Box.

-What Does See Results About Box Look Like?
+What Does See Results About Box (See Results About Carousel) Look Like?